JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 !!! note

-    To make richer and more complex animations, use [Javis.jl](https://github.com/Wikunia/Javis.jl).
+    To make richer and more complex animations, use [Javis.jl](https://github.com/Wikunia/Javis.jl), which is designed specifically for the purpose.

 ## 1: A Julia spinner

 The first thing to do is to create a `Movie` object.
-This acts as a useful object that we can pass from function to function.
+This acts as a useful way to pass information from function to function.

 ```julia
 using Luxor